 We all achieve a peaceful zen state in different ways.
 Some find it through yoga or meditation, others through working with their hands in time honored disciplines like sculpture or carpentry.
 Maybe somewhere out there there’s a man or woman who attains a level of near spiritual calm when filling out compliance reports or typing up the summary of the day’s meetings, but I’ve never met them and I’m willing to bet that you haven’t either.

 That’s why so many of us feel stressed, anxious and frustrated when our career keeps us constrained behind a desk under fluorescent lights for the majority of our waking day.
 Those who crave an unchaotic life may instead be drawn to the great outdoors, to manual labor or to the allure of the open road.

 In the gig economy, those who feel truly alive when they’re behind the wheel have a plethora of ways in which they can monetize their driving skills.
-If you are like us, you know you can drive for all sorts of platforms from passenger drivers for Uber or Lyft or make long or short haul deliveries through companies like Amazon Flex.
+They can become passenger drivers for Uber or Lyft or make deliveries through companies like Amazon Flex.
 But if you’re drawn to making a living on the open road, there are a few things you need to be aware of…